darkawesome/blog/content/blog/intro.md

 date: 2021-09-02T07:34:13-04:00
 draft: false
 ---
+Im just a kid who likes reading man pages
+<!--more-->
 ## This is the beginning of my Journey

-<!--more-->

 I plan on using this website as an example of the things that I have done and keep a running record of college projects.
 As well of side projects that I have done on the side to make my life easier and small shortcuts to improve my workflow.
 I will begin to upload projects I have already done in the past on here in the near future.